samsdogjack/samsdogjack.github.io/_tabs/about.md

 ***

->- Software Developer | Computer Repair Technician | Small Business Owner
+ ### Software Developer | Computer Repair Technician | Small Business Owner

-<p>With a background in software development, computer repair, and entrepreneurship, I bring a variety of experience to various projects.
+<h4>With a background in software development, computer repair, and entrepreneurship, I bring a variety of experience to various projects.
 My journey includes diverse roles that have shaped my understanding of technology and business dynamics.

  My areas of expertise span setting up environments, programming in Python and JavaScript, web development, software development, Linux maintenance, and deployment.
 I have a proven track record of effectively interacting with clients, understanding their requirements, and delivering high-quality solutions.